-We do terroir cuisine and it’s always linked to wine.
+Our cuisine is local and is always linked to wine.
 80% of the ingredients in our menu come from a radius of 50 km.
 We are Slow Food but we do not like labels —we’d rather prove it on the table.

 Are you a waiter or a sommelier?

-If diners give you freedom yo choose, how do you decide which wines to serve?
+If diners give you freedom to choose, how do you decide which wines to serve?

 As I am both maître and sommelier, I talk to diners before they sit at the table and order their drinks.
 I ask them where they come from, whether they like wine and if they want to discover new things.

 To local diners, I like to serve non-local wines: Sherry, Jura… I like to take a calculated risk.
 We have international customers who come with the Parker list and want to discover small winegrowers and single-vineyard wines and then we have the bargain-hunters, who want to try well-regarded wines or old vintages at affordable prices.